Las Vegas Show

 Guests should plan to arrive 20–30 minutes before showtime to allow time for seating inside the cabaret showroom.

-X Country is worth it if you want a simple, adult-oriented show built around country music, dance, and a relaxed cabaret setting.
-It’s an easy pick for a casual night out, especially if you’re staying nearby and want something low-commitment.
+You should see X Country if you want a simple, adult-oriented show built around country music, dance, and a relaxed cabaret setting.
+It’s an easy pick for a casual night out, especially if you are staying at Harrah’s or nearby on the central Strip.

 How It Compares to Other Vegas Shows